GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Conclusion

 Our method still have several limitations.
 Based on the radiance manifold representation, it is difficult to handle objects with complex 3D geometry.
 Its view extrapolation capability is also limited compared to dense 3D radiance fields.
 Besides, the generation quality of our method still lags behind traditional 2D image generative models.
 Better representations or training strategies could be further explored to close the gap.

-\paragraph{Ethics consideration} The goal of this paper is to generate images of new virtual objects.
+\paragraph{Ethics consideration} The goal of this paper is to generate images of virtual objects for applications such as photorealisitc virtual avatar creation.
 However, it could be misused to create misleading or harmful contents.
 We condemn any behavior to use our method for fraud purposes.
 On the positive side, our method could be used for forgery detection system testing and for generating privacy-free contents.
-Our method is purely data-driven; the trained model and results may inherit certain biases in the training data.
+The face dataset we use may contain certain biases in race, gender, etc., which can be inherited by our trained model and results.
 Bias-free generative modeling is important direction worth further exploration by the community.